qiskit-community/qiskit-presentations/2018-07-19_oscon_gambetta/README.md

-# oscon
+# OSCON
-Talk given at the OSCON 2018 conference
+Talk given at the OSCON 2018